PERIODIC TABLE

 Across the period as the atomic number increases the charge on the nucleus (nuclear charge) also increases, since the electrons are entering into the same shell, they will experience a greater attraction pulling them towards the center of the atom and hence a decrease in size of the atom across the period.
 But down the group new shells are being added and hence the atomic size increases automatically.

-For non-metals their atomic radius is smaller than their ion radius, since non-metals ionize by gaining electros.
+gaining electros.
 A slight repulsion occurs between the gained electron and the other electrons in the valence shell.
 This results to a slight expansion of the ionic radius.

 IONIZATION ENERGY: - This is the energy required to remove a valence electron from an atom in the gaseous state to form a mole of gaseous ions.